n3times/penta-1000/cli/README.md

-# Pentatronics 1000 Command Line Interface for Unix systems.
+# Pentatronics 1000 Command Line Interface app

 This can be seen as the reference implementation of the Pentatronics 1000.